-The transportation system for natural gas consists of a complex network of pipelines, designed to quickly and efficiently transport natural gas from its origin, to areas of high natural gas demand.
-Transportation of natural gas is closely linked to its storage, as well; should the natural gas being transported not be required at that time, it can be put into storage facilities for when it is needed.
+The natural gas transportation system consists of a complex pipeline network designed to quickly and efficiently transport natural gas from its origin to areas of high demand.
+The storage of natural gas is linked to its transportation.
+Should the natural gas being transported not be required immediately, it is held at storage facilities until needed.

-Distribution is the final step in delivering natural gas to end users.
-While some large industrial, commercial, and electric generation customers receive natural gas directly from high capacity interstate and intrastate pipelines (usually contracted through natural gas marketing companies), most others users receive natural gas from a local distribution company (LDC).
-LDCs are companies involved in the delivery of natural gas to consumers within a specific geographic area.
+Distribution is the final step in delivering natural gas to end-users.
+Many large industrial, commercial, and electric energy consumers receive natural gas directly via high-capacity pipelines.
+The resource delivery is usually contracted through natural gas marketing companies.
+Most users, however, receive natural gas from a local distribution company (LDC).
+LDCs are companies involved in resource delivery to consumers within a specific geographic area.

 Find information below on Natural Gas related Job Opportunities and Industry Partners.

 Check out Indeed.com for a full list of Natural Gas job opportunities!

 Learn more about Industry Partners by clicking on the links to visit their websites below.